 Art.
 27 .Membership may be terminated by dissolution of the Association or by resignation or expulsion of a member.

 A member can resign at any time, by written notice to the Executive Secretary.
 Such resignation will neither affect a member’s obligation to pay due membership fees from previous years nor its obligation to pay the membership fee for the current financial year.

-Expulsion may be resolved by the Council for non—payment of contributions or for other substantial breaches of obligations of a member.
+Expulsion may be resolved by the Council for non-payment of contributions or for other substantial breaches of the WMO and HMEI Code of Ethics by a member.